Cornell Borchers

-Gerlind Cornell Borchers (16 March 1925 – 12 May 2014) was a Lithuanian-German actress and singer, active in the late 1940s and 1950s.
+Cornell Borchers (16 March 1925 – 12 May 2014) was a Lithuanian-German actress and singer, active in the late 1940s and 1950s.
 She is best remembered for her roles opposite Montgomery Clift in The Big Lift (1950) and Errol Flynn and Nat King Cole in Istanbul (1957).
 She was said to resemble Ingrid Bergman in mid-1950s reviews.

 Biography

 Borchers was born in Šilutė (German: Heydekrug), Klaipėda Region (German: Memelland), Lithuania in a German either Prussian Lithuanian or Memellander family.
-She appeared on the cover of East German magazine Neue Film Welt of 1949, Volume 3, Issue 4.
+She appeared on the cover of East German magazine Neue Filmwelt of 1949, Volume 3, Issue 4.
 She won a BAFTA Film Award in the category of Best Foreign Actress in 1955 for the movie The Divided Heart (1954).
-She retired from acting to raise her children.
+She retired from acting at age 34 to raise her daughter.

 She was married twice, first to Bruce Cunningham and then to Dr. Anton Schelkopf, a psychologist, physician and film producer, whom she first met when she starred in his films School for Marriage (1954) and Rot ist die Liebe (1957), by whom she had one daughter, Julia Borchers-Schelkopf, born in Munich, on 15 October 1962.
 She afterwards lived in Bavaria, Germany and died there in 2014.